Skip to content

 $ asadm -e "enable; manage config namespace <namespaceName> param write-commit-level-override to master" -h [seed-host ip]

-See documentation on Per-Transaction Consistency Guarantees for more details.
+See Per-Transaction Consistency Guarantees for more details.

 Failures for the same key when accessed concurrently (transaction-pending-limit)

-The default is 20.
-Increase this configuration to accommodate the behavior of your application.
+For example, if transaction-pending-limit is set to its default value of 20, and there are 21 writes for the same key in the queue, then transaction-pending-limit is considered exceeded and any other requested operations on that key will fail.
+Increase this configuration value to accommodate the behavior of your application.
 The statistic that tracks these failures is err_rw_pending_limit.
 If you set transaction-pending-limit to zero, the transaction queue check is not performed.

 See Knowledge-Base article on Hot Key Error Code 14 for more details.

-What to do when you get a Stack Trace
+What to do when you get a stack trace

-At times, you see a stack trace in the log that is not meaningful or helpful.
+At times, you may see a stack trace in the log that is not meaningful or helpful.
 The log might show a stack trace that looks like this:

 Stack trace (non-dedicated):